gansm/finalcut/doc/first-steps.md

 There are two macros `F_FUNCTION_CALLBACK` and `F_METHOD_CALLBACK` to avoid having to deal with necessary type conversions.
 With `delCallback()` you can remove a connection to a signal handler or a widget.
-Alternatively, you can use `delCallbacks()` to remove all existing callbacks from an object.
+Alternatively, you can use `delAllCallbacks()` to remove all existing callbacks from an object.

 ### The FINAL CUT widgets emit the following default signals ###